tsontag5/Personal-Website/README.md

 ### HIGHLIGHTS OF PROFESSIONAL EXPERIENCE AND ACCOMPLISHMENTS

 Programming – Web Design and Software Development
-- Completed courses in Introduction to Problem Solving I and II, Microcomputer Applications, Computer Architecture, Operating Systems, Linux Systems, Network Security, Mobile Programming, Software Engineering, Technical and Professional Writing, Internet Programming, Cyber Defense I and II, Image Processing, Computer Networks, Introduction to Database Systems, Windows Security, and Data Structures.
+- Completed courses in Introduction to Problem Solving I and II, Microcomputer Applications, Computer Architecture, Operating Systems, Linux Systems, Network Security, Mobile Programming, Software Engineering, Technical and Professional Writing, Internet Programming, Cyber Defense I and II, Image Processing, Computer Networks, Introduction to Database Systems, Windows Security, Data Structures, Human Computer Interaction, Statistical Modeling and Data Analysis, Algorithms, Introduction to Machine Learning, and Capstone.
 - Designed multiple programs with multiple different Microsoft Applications including Access, Excel, PowerPoint, and Word.
 - Applications I’m fairly familiar programming with include Virtual Linux Machines on Windows, Putty, Cisco Packet Tracer, Android, and SQL.
+- Worked with a group to design a game within the computer's internal terminal called Final Reality and presented it at our school's Symposium.
+- Designed and programmed a game app on android called Take your Time using Android Studio
+- Worked with a group to design and program a website for a small company called Vortex Meditation Fountains using Vue.js and JetBrains Space

 ### Interpersonal – Volunteer – Inventory Management